sass/sass/README.md

 ## Executables

-The Haml gem includes several executables that are useful for dealing with Haml and Sass from the command line.
+The Sass gem includes several executables that are useful for dealing with Sass from the command line.

-### `haml`

-The `haml` executable transforms a source Haml file into HTML.
-See `haml --help` for further information and options.

 ### `sass`

 The `sass` executable transforms a source Sass file into CSS.
 See `sass --help` for further information and options.

-### `html2haml`

-The `html2haml` executable attempts to transform HTML, optionally with ERB markup, into Haml code.
-Since HTML is so variable, this transformation is not always perfect;
-it's a good idea to have a human check the output of this tool.
-See `html2haml --help` for further information and options.

 ### `sass-convert`